roblox-ts/roblox-ts.com/_docs/quick-start.md

 The `include` folder should be placed in a shared container that can be accessed from anywhere like `ReplicatedStorage`.

 6\.
-Run `npm install rbx-types` to install the Roblox API type definitions.
+Run `npm install @rbxts/types` to install the Roblox API type definitions.

 7\.
 Start roblox-ts in watch mode `rbxtsc -w`